Yevhen12/Notebook/README.md

 # Notebook

-Notebook that can be used to цwtite notes.
+Notebook that can be used to wtite notes.
 Built with QT